HugoKovac/http-proxy-adfilter/README.md

 - Implement domain caching for faster lookups
 - Set up SSL certificates for HTTPS support
-- Decide whether to open a separate port for API management
 - Add support for HTTPS and WebSocket proxying
 - Implement IP blocking for domains
-- Consider transitioning from SQLite to a key-value storage like Bolt for improved performance and scalability